beniroquai/beniroquai.github.io/index.md

 Combining this with recent advances of low cost and off-the-shelf components like cellphone cameras, entertainment lasers and optical-pickups (OPU), we built the first 3D printed microscope which can perform dSTORM measurements for an overall price of <1000€ fitting on the palm of hand.
 Using fluctuation-based SR methods like ESI or MUSCAL, this device can also perform inexpensive TIRF experiments in living environments (i.e. incubator).
 We show dSTORM results of fixed HeLa and HUVEC cells labeled with Alexa Fluo 647® to give a proof-of-principle for a change in paradigm – science for a dime.
 With a lateral resolution of about 100nm, an axial sectioning of 150nm and a FOV of 400x400µm2 this device gives a new tool to biologists to study cell dynamics on the cheap.
 All sources and design files are shared in an online repository to attempt democratization in scientific research and make cutting-edge research not only available but also affordable.
 Additionally we show the recent advances in the open-source toolbox UC2 which not only is good for out-reach activities in STEM-research but paving the way to democratize super-resolution microscopy.

+## Temporal superresolution imaging

+Using SRRF from the Henrique lab it's possible to quickly increase the resolution even without complicated STORM protocols:
 <p align="center">
 <img src="./images/image_1.png" width="500">
 </p>